radiantlogic-v8/documentation-eoc/documentation/environments/applications/application-details.md

 ![image description](images/operations.png)

-To learn how to update or delete the environment, review the respective [delete application](delete-environment.md) or [updated application](update-environment.md) guides.
+To learn how to update or delete the application, review the respective [delete application](../environment-overview/delete-environment.md) or [update application](update-an-application.md) guides.
 For details on monitoring and adjusting nodes, see the [update and monitor nodes](node-details.md) guide.

 ## Application details